lambdaclass/mirra_backend/docs/collision-detection.md

 point_polygon_colision(circle, polygon)
 ```
 If you only need to detect when a circle collides with the "walls" of the polygon, you should `return false`, and that's it.

+It is necessary to clarify that there are other types of collisions that we do not need to implement at the moment, for example Polygon/Polygon.